Cinnamor011/Cinnamor011/README.md

 - 👋 Hi, I’m @Cinnamor011
 - 👀 I’m interested in ...
-Game development, machine learning, software development.
-If you like video games and love to work on them we should pair up!
+Cyber security & software engineering
 - 📫 How to reach me ... librelife8@proton.me
 - p.s. librewolf is the best browser